Wolfrax/spots/README.md

 # spots - dump1090 in Python

 An implementation to detect and decode Mode-S messages modulated on 1090MHz.
-The implementation is implemented fully in Python, tested on raspberry pi 2 model B hardware using an RTL-SDR USB dongle.
+The implementation is implemented fully in Python (2.7.9), tested on raspberry pi 2 model B hardware using an RTL-SDR USB dongle.

 Focus is on using Python idioms and readability, not optimizations.